SinTan1729/chhoto-url/README.md

 default, the auto-generated links are adjective-name pairs.
 You can use UIDs by setting the `slug_style` variable to `UID`.
 You can also set the length of those slug by setting the `slug_length` variable.
 It defaults to 8, and a minimum of 4 is supported.

+To enable public mode, set `public_mode` to `Enable`.
+With this, anyone will be able to add links.
+Listing existing links or deleting links will need admin access using the password.

 ## Instructions for CLI usage
 The application can be used from the terminal using something like `curl`.
 In all the examples